Editors carefully fact-check all Drugwatch content for accuracy and quality.

 We only gather information from credible sources.
 This includes peer-reviewed medical journals, reputable media outlets, government reports, court records and interviews with qualified experts.

-Joyce Courtney-Peterson, hip implant expert and Patient Advocate, recently dropped by the Drugwatch Radio studio to share her unique insight on hip implants.
+Joyce Courtney-Peterson, hip implant expert and Patient Advocate, recently dropped by the Drugwatch Podcast studio to share her unique insight on hip implants.